 In Africa our Global Concerns work is at times country-specific, focussing, for example, on the slow process toward peace between Sudan and South Sudan, or the genocide in Darfur; the political and economic collapse of Zimbabwe; the introduction of genetically modified seeds or the political situation in Tanzania; efforts to stop corruption in Kenya, among other issues.
 We also address transnational issues of great concern to all people in Africa: deep and endemic poverty; the HIV and AIDS pandemic; the call for the cancellation of illegitimate and overwhelming debt without conditions that worsen poverty; just trade agreements; the rights of women and children; and environmental degradation.

 Articles, alerts, events

-This week's scripture reflection is written by Maryknoll Fr.
-Mike Snyder, who lives and works in Tanzania.
+This week's scripture reflection is written by Fr.
+Joe Healey, who has lived and worked in East Africa for many years.

 Fr.
 John Sivalon, who worked as a missioner in East Africa, writes the reflection for Ash Wednesday.